-For applications with removable battery packs, the bq24618 provides a battery-absent detection scheme to reliably detect insertion or removal of battery packs.
+For applications with removable battery packs, the bq24616 provides a battery-absent detection scheme to detect insertion or removal of battery packs reliably.

-Figure 16.
-Battery-Detection Flow Chart
+Figure 15.
+Battery Detection Flow Chart

 Once the device has powered up, an 8-mA discharge current is applied to the SRN terminal.
 If the battery voltage falls below the LOWV threshold within 1 second, the discharge source is turned off, and the charger is turned on at low charge current (125 mA).
-If the battery voltage rises above the recharge threshold within 500 ms, there is no battery present and the cycle restarts.
+If the battery voltage goes above the recharge threshold within 500 ms, there is no battery present and the cycle restarts.
 If either the 500-ms or 1-second timer times out before its respective threshold is hit, a battery is detected and a charge cycle is initiated.

-Figure 17.
+Figure 16.
 Battery-Detect Timing Diagram

-Ensure that the total output capacitance at the battery node is not so large that the discharge current source cannot pull the voltage below the LOWV threshold during the 1-second discharge time.
+Care must be taken that the total output capacitance at the battery node is not so large that the discharge current source cannot pull the voltage below the LOWV threshold during the 1-second discharge time.
 The maximum output capacitance can be calculated as follows:

-$$C{MAX} = \frac{I{DISCH} \times t{DISCH}}{0.5 \times 1 + \frac{R_2}{R_1}}$$
+$$C{MAX} = \frac{I{DISCH} \times t{DISCH}}{0.5 \times \left[1 + \frac{R_2}{R_1}\right]}$$